mathspp/mathspp/pages/02.blog/object-initialisation-with-__init__/item.md

 In what follows, I will try to demystify what `__init__` does and how it works.

 <!--v-->
 !!!
-You can now get your free ✨ copy of the ebook “Pydon'ts – Write beautiful Python code” [on Gumroad][gumroad-pydonts] !!! to help support my Python 🐍 content.
+You can now get your free ✨ copy of the ebook “Pydon'ts – Write elegant Python code” [on Gumroad][gumroad-pydonts] !!! to help support my Python 🐍 content.
 <!--^-->